Available from January 2022

 Supercomputer on TU Delft campus

-What makes the Delft High-Performance Computing Centre special is its flexibility: there are few limitations regarding hardware or software, so the facility can be quickly adjusted in line with research and teaching requirements.
-This makes it a valuable addition to SURFsara, the national facility that accommodates very large and complex calculations, and to cloud-based services that function as backup facilities.
+What makes the Delft High Performance Computing Centre special is its flexibility: there are few limitations regarding hardware and software.
+This means the facility can be quickly adjusted in line with research and teaching requirements.
+When resources are insufficient cloud bursting to SURF or AWS is possible.